cyrilghali/personal-website/data/authors/default.md

 - **I'm a freelancer**.
 I have a year of experience in the web development industry.
 I worked for a startup studio and was the software engineer and product manager for several companies within the studio.

-- **I studied science.** I have three years of back-end development school projects, in C, C++, Java and Python.
+- **I studied computer science.** I have three years of back-end development school projects, in C, C++, Java and Python.

 - **I challenged myself to became an entrepreneur.** I keep my eyes open on opportunies and try to make something people want.